thaixuandang/ronin-documentation/docs/basics/bridge-operator.md

 ## Rewards for bridge operators

-The rewards for bridge operators are funded by RON allocation rewards:

-* We allocated 1,000,000 RON for bridge operator reward in the first two years.
+* Ronin allocated 1,000,000 RON each year for bridge operator reward in the first two years.
 The rewards are automatically given to the bridge operators at the end of each period.
-* In each period, each bridge operator will be given a reward that is proportional to the number of votes in the period.
-After this period, we will need to find other sources of rewards for the bridge operators.
-We are planning to introduce other types of rewards with the goal that the operators are profitable without receiving the fund from RON allocation rewards.
+* In each period, each bridge operator be given a reward that is proportional to the number of votes in the period.

 ## Slashing rules

 The system slashes bridge operators for not providing enough signatures.
-This is checked against a smart contract that records the number of the bridge operators' votes.
+A smart contract records the number of the bridge operators' votes and slash unavailable bridge operators.

 ### Tier 1 operator slashing